liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-native-executor.md

     If you are wrapping custom logic around a JDBC connection, you can subclass `liquibase.executor.jvm.JdbcExecutor` to further limit what you need to implement.

+!!! tip

+    The two `execute` methods differ only in the arguments, so you can generally call the version that takes a `List<SqlVisitor>` from the other.

+!!! tip

+    Make sure you take the `sqlVistor` list into account in the execute methods.

 ## API Documentation

 A complete description of the API, including what methods must be implemented and how is available [on the liquibase.executor.Executor API page](../../code/api/executor-executor.md).